deropi/BathyBrooksiSymbionts/README.md

 `Rscript structure.r samples.txt`

 This results in the generation of a matrix `samples.txtFst_pos.txt` ,containing Fst and Pi values for each SNP found in each of the samples.
 Then, we use this table as input to `genome_wise_calculations.py`, which will estimate Fst and Pi genome-wide.

 `./genome_wise_calculations.py samples.txtFst_pos.txt reference_genome.fasta toy_example`

+This will output a dataframe with Pi values for each sample, and a matrix with pair-wise Fst values.